Sara Kirkpatrick, Humanistic Counsellor, PG Dip, MBACP

 I am a qualified, BACP registered counsellor offering individual therapy.
 I hold a post-graduate diploma in Humanistic Therapeutic Counselling from the University of Brighton.
 In addition to private practice I also work for a local community based counselling service that specialises in depression, stress and anxiety.

-My areas of experience include:
+My particular areas of experience include:

 - anxiety and panic